-The mission of the Frank D. Hickingbotham School of Business at Ouachita Baptist University is to educate undergraduate students from the state and adjoining region in business administration and accounting in a church-related, traditional residential, liberal arts university where values, leadership, and ethics are modeled and taught.
+The mission of the Frank D. Hickingbotham School of Business is to educate undergraduate students in business administration and accounting in a church-related, traditional, residential liberal arts university where values, leadership, and ethics are modeled and taught.
 In accordance with the University mission and in partnership with all areas of the University, the School seeks growth in each student through intellectual, spiritual, social, and physical pursuits.
-The School is committed to an educational philosophy that stresses personal and professional development and incorporates the various disciplines of business as a part of a broad liberal arts education.
-Love of God, love of others, Christian leadership, and service on a worldwide scope are encouraged and demonstrated through the professional and personal conduct of faculty and staff.
-Classroom instruction is conducted in a setting of personal attention and small class size.